ziphead/Exoscanner/README.md

 Before launching this program please make sure you have done the following preparations:

-1) Working mysql server on your localhost or on a distant server.
+1) You have mysql server running on your localhost or on a distant server.

 2) Exoscanner cooks tables only.
 You'll need to create a new database or use an existing one.
 Give mysql user  the priviliges   to insert, delete and  alter table.